keyle/SiteGen/README.md

 A simple site generator that converts markdown files (.md) to HTML **in situe**, using a given template.

-Built and used for my website https://noben.org/
+Built and previously used for my website.
+Subsenquently replaced by `site-gen-rust` (see other repo).

 ### Requirements